Phenomenology of the simple 3-3-1 model with inert scalars: Abstract

 \section{Abstract}

-The simple 3-3-1 model that contains the minimal lepton and minimal scalar content is detailedly studied.
-The impact of the inert scalars, which provides dark matter candidates, on the model is discussed.
-All the interactions of the model are derived, and the standard model ones are identified.
-We make a search for the new particles including the inert ones which lead to the observed diphoton excess, rare $B_s\rightarrow \mu^+\mu^-$ decay, and $B_s$-$\bar{B}_s$ mixing as well as constraining the standard model Higgs like particle at the LHC.
+The simple 3-3-1 model that contains the minimal lepton and minimal scalar contents is detailedly studied.
+The impact of the inert scalars (i.e., the extra fundamental fields that provide realistic dark matter candidates) on the model is discussed.
+All the interactions of the model are derived, in which the standard model ones are identified.
+We constrain the standard model like Higgs particle at the LHC.
+We search for the new particles including the inert ones, which contribute to the $B_s$-$\bar{B}_s$ mixing, the rare $B_s\rightarrow \mu^+\mu^-$ decay, the CKM unitarity violation, as well as producing the dilepton, dijet, diboson, diphoton, and monojet final states at the LHC.